mathworks/Simscape-Battery-Electric-Vehicle-Model/docs/MATLAB-Testing-Framework.md

 MATLAB Testing Framework.

-Specifically, class-based unit test is implemented for each component, BEV system model, and project.
+Specifically, class-based unit test is implemented for each component, BEV system model, and the project.
 Each unit test comes with a test runner script (`*_runtests.m`).
 These test files are stored in the `Test` folders.